drvinceknight/gtb/chapters/rationalisation/main.md

 ### Example: Predicted Behaviour through Best Responses in the Strategy Space

-We can also identify best responses when players use **mixed strategies**.
+We can also identify best responses when players use **strategies**.
 Let us begin by examining the **Matching Pennies** game.

 #### Example: Matching Pennies